 The Hillary Commission (the government funding agency for sport until 2002) organised the Women in Action conference in 1993 to address women’s low participation in sport.
 Despite women’s increasing success in sport internationally, girls continued to drop out of sports in large numbers.
 As a result of this conference, the Hillary Commission supported the Winning Women programme, which was designed to encourage women and girls to participate more in sport.

 A 1992 study found one-third of sports club members were women.
 Another study conducted in 2001 found that 78% of women participated in regular sporting activities.

-Sports programmes like Push Play and women-only gyms have encouraged some women from ethnic and religious minority groups to engage in sport.
+Sports programmes like Push Play and women-only gyms have encouraged women from ethnic and religious minority groups to engage in sport.